-If it's not too severe, you can also use some onion juice or the spray recipe above.
+If it's not too severe, you can also use some onion juice or the spray recipe we've shared above with the oils & soap.
 Spray around the leaves or pour some around the roots, where these little guys usually start their lives.

 This usually happens at the beginning of the rainy season, when the humidity is high.
 There's excess nitrogen around the tree & that attracts the fungi.
 They can spread to other leaves & flower buds on the tree, often leaving black spots on the flowers as well.

 Some folks just let the leaves fall.
 The next season, new leaves will grow out normally even though they can be quite wrinkled.
-Others use fungicide to kill them.
+Others use fungicide to kill the the fungi.

-You can move your plants somewhere more dry & with sunlight.
+You could also move your plants somewhere more dry & with sunlight.
 Bottom water the plants sparingly to avoid water contact on the leaves.
 Cut off some infected branches to avoid the fungi spreading into the tree.

 Also, watch out for these little guys:

-These aphids love partying around the flower stem.
+Yellow bugs (aphids or sometimes called sesame bugs) love partying around the flower buds.
 But they come & go fast.
-You may see them today & tomorrow they're gone.
+You may see them tonight & tomorrow they're gone.

 They live symbiotically with ants.
 They give ants the sweet honeydew juice.
-Ants lead them to the sweetest spot & protect them from lacewings/ladybugs.
-Dish soap spray & onion should get rid of them.
+Ants lead them to the sweetest spots on the plant & protect them from lacewings/ladybugs.
+Dish soap spray & onion should get rid of the aphids.
 Horticultural oils can also work.